#7 in our series on the Children’s Long-Term Support Waiver

 Housing Counseling: This service provides comprehensive guidance about options for a youth to obtain or retain safe, accessible, and affordable housing in the community that meets their needs and preferences.
 Housing counseling includes planning, guidance, and assistance in accessing resources in the following areas: home ownership; financing: accessibility and related architectural services and consultation; and health and safety evaluations for physical property.

 Mentoring: Improves a child’s ability to interact in their community in socially advantageous ways.
-The mentor provides the child or youth with experiences in peer interaction, social and/or recreational activities, and employability skill-building opportunities during spontaneous and real-life situations, rather than in a segregated
+The mentor provides the child or youth with experiences in peer interaction, social and/or recreational activities, and employability skill-building opportunities during spontaneous and real-life situations, rather than in a segregated or classroom-type environment.

 Nursing Services: Assist a child or youth with health and health-related tasks in the child’s home and community.
 Covers medically necessary, skilled nursing services that may only be provided safely and effectively by a nurse practitioner, a registered nurse, or a licensed practical nurse working under the supervision of a registered nurse.
 Nursing services may include periodic assessment of the child’s medical condition and may also include regular, ongoing monitoring of a child’s fragile or complex medical condition as well as the monitoring of a child with a history of noncompliance with medication or other medical treatment needs.